“Serving the Church since 33 AD”

-You may be asked or you may volunteer if you feel the call from the Lord and/or the community.
-Fill a Liturgical Minister Request form out on-line or pick up a forum in the church office or the vestibule of the church and return it to the church office.
+You may be asked or you may volunteer to become a Liturgical Minister if you feel the call from the Lord and/or the community.
+Fill out a Liturgical Minister Profile form or pick up a paper (pink) form in the church office or the vestibule of the church and return it to the church office.
 Someone will contact you as soon as possible.
 We are in need of all forms of ministers at all the Masses.
 The Pastor has the final approval of all liturgical ministers before they can begin service at the Mass.

 How do I know if I am qualified for a specific ministry?

 We will help assess your skills and gifts and will guide you to the best ministry for you to serve.
 Our guide will always be “… everything should be done for building up” (1 Corinthians 26).
 The following are some guidelines that can be helpful:

 Requires people-oriented individuals (both men & women) with the ability and willingness to anticipate and serve the needs of others, and to perform tasks during the liturgy with reverence.

 Tasks Ushers welcome people at the doors of the church.
 They take up the offering (collection) and may present the gifts of bread and wine.
 People in this ministry are expected to arrive at Mass at least20 minutes prior to the beginning of the Liturgy.

 Lectors require the ability to read publically the Sacred Scripture in various literary forms in a clear and articulate voice.
 Initial screening is done at training sessions.
 Those who do not have the skill to properly execute this ministry will be directed and welcome to serve in one of the other ministries.
 Ongoing formation and assistance will be provided for those who may need additional help.

 Tasks Lectors proclaim the “Word of God” at Mass.
 They are expected to spend time in preparation each time they proclaim the Word.
 They often will also pray the General Intercessions at Mass.